JoeKnittel/MATLAB/README.md

 # MATLAB
 ## Risk-Taking in Perceptual-Motor Control (research)

-*This project was completed as undergraduate research I conducted under the guidance of Distinguished Professor of Psychology, Dr. David Rosenbaum, in the Laboratory for Cognition and Action at Pennsylvania State University.*
+*This project was completed as undergraduate research I conducted, guided by Distinguished Professor of Psychology, Dr. David Rosenbaum, in the Laboratory for Cognition and Action at Pennsylvania State University.*

 The experiment sought to devise a metric that would indicate individuals' unique level of risk-taking in their physical movements.